 The interaction between the two fields is evident in pragmatic studies of word-order phenomena.
 Attempts to assess the importance of context on word order are, by and large, attempts to assess the importance of speakers' and listeners' attention to and knowledge of the propositional context of sentences or utterances.
 Context is a three-way relation connecting knowledge of the "world," speaker, and listener.
 Hence, a pragmatic account of word order typically addresses the role of old and new information, theme and rheme, topic and comment, and so on.
-As discussed in Section 3, tneme and meme, topic and common, and to sentence is frequently left-dislocated constructions appear more than twice as frequently in turning such an account the initial, subject position of the sentence is frequently in turning to s in such an account the initial, subject position that is known to or salient to speaker, initial position as subject constructions do. listener, or both.
-Taking this perspective ourselves, we would say that LDs participate.
+As discussed in Section 3, in such an account the initial, subject position of the sentence is frequently seen as a locus for information that is known to or salient to speaker, listener, or both.
+Taking this perspective ourselves, we would say that LDs bring non-subject constituents to the initial "starting point" (MacWhinney, 1977) position to make them topics of the constructions in which they participate.

-peen disregarded as a potential constraint on the necessary, but speech situation as a type of social interaction is largely ignored.
-Utterances by no means sufficient, condition for alternative bids to occur is that a speech situation as a type of social interaction to account in the social turn terminate (be bounded by) the turn of a conversational partner.
-One (sentences) are treated as information units but not conventional, social turn terminate (be bounded by) the turn of a conversational partner.
-One moves.
+It is curious that the SOCIOLOGICAL CONTEXT of verbal exchanges has been disregarded as a potential constraint on word order.
+The status of a speech situation as a type of social interaction is largely ignored.
+Utterances (sentences) are treated as information units but not conventional, social moves.
 The use of language to express propositions is acknowledged, but the use of language to exert power and control in a social encounter is never integrated into explanations of word-order phenomena.